Towards gain tuning for numerical KKL observers: KKL observers

-In \cite{Ramos2020}, a method to complete step 2 by performing nonlinear regression on trajectories of~\eqref{eq:main_dynamics} and~\eqref{eq:dynz} is proposed.
-In this paper, we propose an approach to assist the user in completing step 1 by learning the dependency of $\Tinv$ with respect to a parameter defining $D$.
-We then define a criterion to be optimized by this parameter.
-Further, we propose a method to improve the regression step 2 by carefully generating the dataset.
-These are discussed in the next section.
+In \citet{Ramos2020}, a method to complete step 2 by performing nonlinear regression on trajectories of~\eqref{eq:main_dynamics} and~\eqref{eq:dynz} is proposed.
+In the next section, we propose an approach to assist the user in completing step 1 by defining a performance criterion to optimize.